[PART 1 OF 5] GOOGLE MAPS INFORMATION

 [PART 4 OF 5] LEGAL CONSEQUENCES

 Despite efforts on our part to maintain a positive relationship despite the accident, the group has now taken to publicly and maliciously defaming us.
-All but two of the Google Maps posts above (reviews, photos, questions) are from people who did not visit Delhi Rock, and are instead a part of this group’s broader circle, who have been told inaccurate and misleading information.
+All but two of the Google Maps posts above (reviews and photos) are from people who did not visit Delhi Rock, and are instead a part of this group’s broader circle, who have been told inaccurate and misleading information.

 In essence, the group led by Manoj is using twisted facts and the tragedy of the situation (Pooja’s broken leg) to publicly malign our reputation and intimidate us, rather than accept responsibility for their own actions.
 They exhibited the same contempt for our norms and safety standards during their visit, which led inevitably to this accident.
 There was no negligence on Delhi Rock’s part whatsoever.